Mesothelioma

 Mesothelioma Survivor Stories

 Mesothelioma patients can sometimes live for years or even decades longer than expected.
-These mesothelioma survivors show that this cancer is not a death sentence and offer hope to anyone who’s been diagnosed.
+Hear stories from mesothelioma survivors below.

-- Julie (diagnosed 2006): Julie was diagnosed with mesothelioma in her 30s after being exposed to asbestos as a child.
-Her father died of asbestos lung cancer a year before her diagnosis.
+Julie was diagnosed with mesothelioma in her 30s after being exposed to asbestos as a child.
+Her father, an electrician, died of asbestos lung cancer a year before her diagnosis.
 Julie is still alive today thanks to treatment.

-- Mary Jane (diagnosed 2003): Mary Jane learned she had peritoneal mesothelioma after complaining of abdominal swelling for a year.
-She fought bravely for 15 years and was declared cancer-free after treatment.
+Mary Jane learned she had peritoneal mesothelioma after complaining of abdominal swelling for a year.
+Her cancer went into long-term remission after treatment and she became a 15-year survivor.

 Mesothelioma Treatment Options